AnushkaGovindKadam/Eklavya.me_Assignment/README.md

 Responsibility:
 Generates educational content for a given grade and topic.
 Key Constraints:
-Language matches the grade level
+Language matches the grade level,
-Concepts are age-appropriate and correct
+Concepts are age-appropriate and correct,
-Output structure is deterministic
+Output structure is deterministic .

 2️⃣ Reviewer Agent
 Responsibility:
 Evaluates the Generator Agent’s output.
 Input:
-JSON output from the Generator Agent
+JSON output from the Generator Agent.
 Evaluation Criteria:
-Age appropriateness
+Age appropriateness,
-Conceptual correctness
+Conceptual correctness,
-Clarity of explanation and questions
+Clarity of explanation and questions.

 🔁 Refinement Logic
 If the Reviewer returns fail:
-The Generator is re-run once
+The Generator is re-run once,
-Reviewer feedback is embedded into the new generation Only one refinement pass is allowed (as per assessment requirements)
+Reviewer feedback is embedded into the new generation, Only one refinement pass is allowed (as per assessment requirements).

 🖥️ UI Integration
 The frontend:
-Triggers the agent pipeline
+Triggers the agent pipeline.
 Displays:
-Generator output
+Generator output,
-Reviewer feedback
+Reviewer feedback,
-Refined output
+Refined output .
 Clearly visualizes the agent flow:
 Generator → Reviewer → Refined Output